 In April 2017,

-the cover of GQ Portugal featured Andreja Pejic - the first transgender
+the cover of GQ Portugal featured Andreja Pejic.
+Whilst the cover

-included the letters "XX", many readers probably wouldn't have understood the
+included the letters "XX", few readers would have understood the

 shoot for the Victoria's Secret PINK campaign.